Healthy Beef and Broccoli

 - Go vegan.
 For a vegan alternative, substitute the steak for mushrooms, tempeh, or tofu.

 - Switch up the protein.
 This dish can be made with chicken, pork, or shrimp, depending on what you’re in the mood for!
 At my house, we’re constantly switching between chicken and beef and I’m honestly not sure which is better.
+You could also make it with ground beef to speed things up, much like this Ground Beef Bulgogi recipe.

 - Switch up your veggies.
 If you’re not a broccoli fan, don’t worry!
 You can try snow peas, snap peas, or bell pepper strips.
 No problem.